List of Planet of the Apes characters: Will Rodman

 Dr William "Will" Rodman is a research scientist at Gen-Sys Industries and the principal protagonist in Rise of the Planet of the Apes.
 Rodman was played by James Franco.

 Will Rodman is a young scientist working at Gen-Sys Industries, a pharmaceutical company in San Francisco.
 He has been working over five years on a cure for Alzheimer's disease, which his father Charles Rodman suffers from.
 Will is using apes to research a drug that allows the brain to repair itself by recreating its cells.
 A presentation to the board of directors of the laboratory to move the testing to trials on humans fails when a chimpanzee which has had the drug rampages and is shot.
 The project is scrapped and all the other apes tested with the drug are ordered to be destroyed.
 Will secretly steals a baby chimpanzee, not being willing to destroy it, adopting it and naming him, "Caesar".
 Three years later, Will juxtaposes the decline in his father with Caesar growing more intelligent; this convinces Will to steal drugs from the lab to use on his father.
 Five years later, Charles seems to have fully recovered, being administered regular dosages of the experimental drug.
 Caesar is also showing more intellectual powers and keen to explore beyond his own home he shares with Will and Charles.
 Will grows to love Caesar like a son and explains to Caesar his origins including his mother and the reason for his intelligence.
 An altercation with a neighbor due to the deterioration of Charles' condition results in Caesar being taken away to a facility for abandoned apes.
 Will realises the human body's immune system will eventually fight and repel the experimental drug and works on a stronger strain.
 Will reveals to Jacobs the human trial and gets permission to test the new strain on more apes.
-The new more powerful drug is given on a bonobo test subject named Koba, which appears to work.
+The new more powerful drug is given on a bonobo named Koba, which appears to work.
 Will realises he and Jacobs are not aligned with the purpose and use of the new drug and quits the laboratory.
 Charles' condition is too far gone for Will to be able to administer the new drug and he dies.
 Will tries to take Caesar home by bribing the owner of the facility, who takes the bribe, but Caesar refuses to go.
 After Caesar and the other apes escape from the laboratory, Will tries again to take him home, but Caesar refuses and they part as friends.

 Ten years later in Dawn of the Planet of the Apes, a wounded Caesar retreats to the derelict Rodman house.
 Caesar watches an old video tape of Will teaching Caesar sign language.
 Malcolm asks who Will was, and Caesar responds that Will was a good man like Malcolm, as Will has died from the Simian Flu virus off-screen.